Likelihood ratio test for structural changes in factor models: Likelihood ratio test

-Assumptions \ref{factors} and \ref{Factor_Loadings} are standard in the literature of approximate factor models (e.g., Bai, 2003).
-The time-invariant second moment of $f_{t}$ is commonly used for identification purpose because a change in the variance of $f_{t}$ is observationally equivalent to a rotation of factor loadings.
-That is, a variance change of $f_{t}$ can be absorbed by the matrix $B$ or $C$ in (\ref{DBH}).
+Assumptions \ref{factors} and \ref{Factor_Loadings} are standard in the literature on approximate factor models (e.g., Bai, 2003).
+The time-invariant second moment of $f_{t}$ is commonly used for identification purposes because a change in the variance of $f_{t}$ is observationally equivalent to a rotation of the factor loadings.
+A variance change in $f_{t}$ can be absorbed by the matrix $B$ or $C$ in (\ref{DBH}).
 The uniform convergence of $T^{-1}\sum_{t=1}^{[\pi T]}f_{t}f_{t}^{\prime}$ in Assumption \ref{factors} is similar to Assumption A11 of \cite{qu2007}.
 Assumptions \ref{Depen_and_Hetero} allows weakly correlated and heteroskedastic idiosyncratic errors.
 Assumptions \ref{Weak_Dependence} and \ref{eigenvalues} correspond to Assumptions D and G of Bai (2003).
 Assumption \ref{factor_error}(i) corresponds to Bai's (2003) Assumption F1.
-Assumption \ref{factor_error}(ii) strengthens Assumption F3 of Bai (2003) and ensures the consistency of the heteroskedasticity and autocorrelation consistent (HAC) covariance estimator of $\hat{g}_{t}^{\prime}\hat{g}_{t}-I_{r}$.
-Assumption \ref{invariance} follows from Assumption 10 of DBH (2022) or Assumption 8 of Han and Inoue (2015).
+Assumption \ref{factor_error}(ii) strengthens Bai's (2003) Assumption F3 and ensures the consistency of the heteroskedasticity and autocorrelation consistent (HAC) covariance estimator of $\hat{g}_{t}^{\prime}\hat{g}_{t}-I_{r}$.
+Assumption \ref{invariance} follows from Assumption 10 of DBH (2022) or Assumption 8 of HI (2015).
 Assumption \ref{limit_distribution2} states that a basic functional central limit theorem holds for the sums of $g_{t}$ under the null hypothesis of no break.